emschu/yakctl/README.md

 **A simple command line tool to control your [Yakuake](https://kde.org/applications/en/yakuake) terminal instance by describing sessions (tabs and properties) to ease workflows.**

+Yakuake is a "drop-down terminal emulator based on Konsole technologies" and is part of the KDE software suite.

 This tool makes use of the dbus-interface Yakuake offers and is written in [Golang](https://golang.org/).

 ## Command